 With the CO2FUNNELS PROJECT, we aim to reduce emissions of CO2 and give this gas a use.
-Headed by the Repsol Technology Center as part of an initiative of the Ministry of Science and Innovation’s Plan E, this research project is carried out at the Puertollano Refinery.
+Headed by the Repsol Technology Lab as part of an initiative of the Ministry of Science and Innovation’s Plan E, this research project is carried out at the Puertollano Refinery.

 The SOST-CO2 PROJECT was launched to promote the research and development of new technologies that incentivize the sequestration, use and transformation of CO2, preventing it from being emitted into the atmosphere and providing added value.
 The aim is to find a sustainable alternative, connecting sequestration of CO2 with its subsequent reuse.
 This project is part of the CENIT Program and it was launched with the support of the Center for Industrial Technological Development (CDTI), a dependent entity of the Ministry of Economy and Competitiveness.